 These cases, pursued as private law claims for malicious prosecution, false imprisonment, assault, negligence, discrimination, breaches of the Human Rights Act and data breaches, through inquests and inquiries and through police complaints have secured a range of remedies for her clients: out of court settlements and judgments for damages ranging from several thousand pounds to more than a million pounds, criminal prosecutions and gross misconduct proceedings for police officers, apologies and the deletion of data, and even to HSE prosecutions and also the only Crown Censure of the Prison Service following a death in prison custody.

-With colleagues, she regularly delivers training through the Legal Action Group.
+With colleagues, she regularly writes about and delivers training in her specialist areas, including through the Legal Action Group.